SofaDefrost/PSL/README.md

 We are currently designing V2.

 The main branch is thus expected non functionnal and experimental.

-Please makes pull request to submit ideas you want to discus.
+Please make pull requests to submit ideas you want to discus in the *pep* directory.